 Although terrazzo went out of mode for a few decades, it’s back for flooring, countertops, sinks and even furniture.
 Whilst historically many used it in traditional applications, people are now using it to create new and exciting solutions for all surfaces.
 Furthermore, terrazzo tiles have also come back in trend.
 Both the real terrazzo but also the glazed porcelain designed to replicate the terrazzo look.

-The word “terrazzo” means “terrace” in Italian.
+The Italian word “terrazzo” means “terrace”.
 Terrazzo was first used by 15th-century Venetian marble workers who could not afford real marble for their own homes.
 So they recycled left over pieces of marble from their paid jobs.
 They set odd-size discarded marble pieces in clay and created attractive patios or terraces for themselves.

 Then the production of terrazzo became much easier after industrialization in the 1920s.
 This was with the introduction of electric grinders and other power equipment.
 Manufacturers use a wet saw to cut terrazzo just like natural stones.
 Moreover, variations and imperfections are part of the attraction of terrazzo tiles as the pieces are sprinkled throughout the base.